surrealdb/surrealkv/README.md

 ### Storage Options

 - `disk_persistence`: Controls whether data is persisted to disk or kept only in memory
-- `max_value_threshold`: Values exceeding this size are stored in separate files for better memory management
+- `max_value_threshold`: Values within this size are stored and served directly from memory
 - `max_segment_size`: Controls when new log segments are created, affects compaction frequency
-- `max_compaction_segment_size`: Maximum size of segments after compaction

 ### Transaction Options